ManikandaBalajiVenkatesan/Computer_Vision/Optical_Character_Recognition_thinning_EndPoint_BranchPoint/readMe.md

+# Optical Character Recognition by thinning of edges
 When we try to determine character using Matched Spatial filter (MSF) in previous section there were lot of false positives , in order to reduce that thinning approach is used here.

 ![](images/parenthood.png)